 Description

-FB-Mondial (1948-1979) was a Milan-based motorcycle manufacturer in Italy between 1948 and 1979, known for its successes racing motorcycles in the World Championships during the 1950s.
-The company produced some of the most advanced and successful road racers in the world of the era, and won the world championships 5 times.
-The "F. B." in the name stood for "Fratelli Boselli", the Boselli brothers.
-At a time when MV Agusta and Ducati were turning out lightweight, economical, two-stroke motorcycles and mopeds, Mondial built a high-quality sport bike.
-The Mondial factory in Milan was much smaller than the big outfits like Moto Guzzi, Gilera or Benelli, and was more of a boutique maker specialising in high-performance small-displacement motorcycles.
-A large portion of each engine’s production was done by hand, keeping output low, with production figures typically ranging between 1000 and 2000 units per year.
-In 1949, when MV Agusta decided to produce a four-stroke engine, they bought a Mondial four-stroke engine for reference.
+FB-Mondial (1948-1979) was a Milan, Italy-based motorcycle manufacturer between 1948 and 1979, known for its success racing motorcycles in the World Championships in the 1950s.
+The company produced some of the world’s most advanced and successful road racers of the era, and won the world championships 5 times.
+The 'F. B.' in the name stood for 'Fratelli Boselli', the Boselli brothers.
+At a time when MV Agusta and Ducati were producing light and economical two-stroke motorcycles and scooters, Mondial built a high-quality sports bike.
+The Mondial factory in Milan was far smaller than the big firms of Moto Guzzi, Gilera or Benelli, and was more of a boutique maker specialising in high-performance small-displacement motorcycles.
+A large part of the production of each engine was hand-built, which kept output low, with production figures typically between 1000 and 2000 units per year.
+In 1949, when MV Agusta decided to produce a four-stroke engine, they bought a Mondial four-stroke engine as an example.
 Mondial had also prepared a motorcycle with desmodromic valves (for Ducati), but it never went into production.

-This model is a 175cc (Turismo Veloce) with an overhead cam.
-This bike, rarely sold, is in very good original condition.
+This model is a 175cc (Turismo Veloce) with overhead cam.
+This motorcycle, rarely sold, is in very good original condition.